Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/feature-explorer/feature-explorer.md

 ## Navigation bar

-The Navigation bar summarises details of an entity such as a gene.
+The Navigation bar summarises details of a feature such as a gene.
 For a gene the summary lists the gene symbol, Ensembl stable ID, biotype, strand and genomic coordinates.

 ## Main display

-The Main display presents detailed data relating to the entity ie a gene, its transcripts and proteins.
+The Main display presents detailed data relating to the feature i.e. a gene, its transcripts and proteins.

 ### Visual summary